awsdocs/aws-cloudformation-user-guide/doc_source/blue-green.md

 *Required*: Yes

 `Type`
-The type of hook\.
-AWS::CodeDeploy::BlueGreen
+The type of hook\. `AWS::ElasticLoadBalancingV2::Listener`
 *Required*: Yes

 ## IAM permissions necessary for blue/green deployments<a name="blue-green-iam"></a>